-To conclude, there are few factors affecting the method selection for thin film thickness measurements, and no absolute rules for when to go with which one.
-The thickness of the film is one clear factor that limits the methods available, but otherwise the selection is widely dependent on the context of the analysis.
-The selection should be made with the sample and the aim of the project in mind, so that the collected information responds to the research question in the best possible way.
+To conclude, there are a few factors affecting the method selection for thin film thickness measurements, and no absolute rules for when to go with which one.
+The thickness of the film is one clear factor that limits the methods available, but otherwise, the selection is widely dependent on the context of the analysis.
+The selection should be made with the sample and the aim of the project in mind to ensure that the collected information responds to the research question in the best possible way.

 Further reading about the working principles and ideal uses of the mentioned methods:

 Read more about scanning electron microscopy and SEM-EDX method

 Download our guide sheet to help you compare and select the most suitable method for your thin film analyses.